The time they have taken to get to know us as an organisation has been invaluable and therefore their responsive advice is pragmatic and focused.

 We now have extensive experience of drafting bespoke furlough agreement letters for employers that take into account their specific arrangements and furlough rules.
 Please contact Simon Quantrill at [email protected] if you would like help implementing furlough leave for your organisation.

-Yes, workers who you pay via your UK PAYE payroll are covered but they must have been on the your PAYE payroll on 28 February 2020.
+Yes, workers who you pay via your UK PAYE payroll are covered but they must have been on the your PAYE payroll on 19 March 2020.
 Such workers are often described as PAYE Workers.
+As with employees the big problem is that in addition to qualify the employee must have already been paid and been included on a real time information (RTI) submission on or before this date.
+This requirement is causing lots of disappointed for may employees as they now find themselves excluded from being furloughed under the CJRS.

-HMRC’s new guidance published on Saturday 5 April 2020 now states:
+HMRC’s guidance published on Saturday 5 April 2020 stated:

 The scheme provides a maximum grant (not a loan) per employee and is the lower of 80% of wages or £2,500.
 Wages is defined as “all employment costs up to a cap of £2,500 per month”.
 In addition you can claim for employer’s national insurance contributions and auto-enrolment pension contributions based on the reduced pay.